He arotake o ngā whakahaere e whakahaerengia ana e te kaunihera (CCO)

-They were established ten years ago, so we've decided to review the CCO model to ensure it is working for our city and our people in 2020.
+They were established ten years ago.
+The review of CCO model was to ensure it was working for our city and our people in 2020.

 The role of the independent panel

-The panel's role is to identify what is working well, what is not working, and how we can improve.
+The panel's role was to identify what was working well, what was not working, and how to improve.

 - the services CCOs provide are efficient and effective